Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Partial commutative monoids and decomposition

 Then, we define

-In this paper, the similarities between the commutative monoids $\BPROC$ and $\WPROC$ will be more important than the differences.
-It will often be necessary to define very similar notions on both commutative monoids, in a very similar way.
+In this article, the similarities between the commutative monoids $\BPROC$ and $\WPROC$ will be more important than the differences.
+It will often be necessary to define notions for both commutative monoids, in a very similar way.
 For succinctness of presentation, we allow ourselve a slight \emph{abus de language} and most of the time deliberately omit the subscripts $b$ and $w$ from our notation for equivalence classes.
-Thus, we will be able to efficiently define notions and proof facts simultaneously for $\BPROC$ and $\WPROC$.
+Thus, we will be able to efficiently define notions and prove facts simultaneously for $\BPROC$ and $\WPROC$.

 For example, since both $\bbisim$ and $\wbisim$ are compatible with $\merge$ (see Equations~\eqref{eq:bbisimcompatible} and \eqref{eq:wbisimcompatible}), we can define a binary operation $\merge$ simultaneously on $\BPROC$ and $\WPROC$ simply by